benjaminbeuster/DDICDI_generator/README.md

-# DDI-CDI Converter (Prototype): Wide Table Generation for STATA & SPSS
+# DDI-CDI Converter (Prototype): Wide Table Generation for STATA, SPSS & CSV

-The DDI-CDI Converter Prototype is a Python-based web application developed to convert proprietary statistical files from Stata and SPSS into [DDI-CDI](https://ddialliance.org/Specification/DDI-CDI/) JSON-LD files.
-This prototype meets the growing demand for interoperability and data sharing by transforming proprietary data formats into an open, standardized, and machine-readable format.
+The DDI-CDI Converter Prototype is a Python-based web application developed to convert statistical files from Stata, SPSS, and CSV formats into [DDI-CDI](https://ddialliance.org/Specification/DDI-CDI/) JSON-LD files.
+This prototype meets the growing demand for interoperability and data sharing by transforming various data formats into an open, standardized, and machine-readable format.

 ## Example Application